Arturo Chacón Cruz: Career

-Arturo has also collaborated with acclaimed film directors Sofia Coppola ("La Traviata," featuring exclusive Valentino Garavani designed costumes) and Woody Allen ("Gianni Schicchi," available on DVD and BluRay by Sony).
+Arturo has also collaborated with acclaimed film directors Sofia Coppola ("La Traviata," featuring exclusive Valentino Garavani designed costumes) and Woody Allen ("Gianni Schicchi," available on DVD and Blu-ray by Sony).
 These productions received international acclaim with sold-out performances in Los Angeles, Valencia, and Rome.

-In his 2022/2023 season, Arturo was seem in a concert on the steps of the Lincoln Memorial with the new Italian/American music outreach company "Opera Italiana is in the Air."
-He presented a Zarzuela concert at the Vienna State Opera and took on the role of Gabriele Adorno in "Simon Boccanegra" at Palermo’s Teatro Massimo di Palermo, the same theater seen in "The Godfather 3."
+In his 2022/2023 season, Arturo was seen in a concert on the steps of the Lincoln Memorial with the new Italian/American music outreach company "Opera Italiana is in the Air."
+He presented a Zarzuela concert at the Vienna State Opera and took on the role of Gabriele Adorno in "Simon Boccanegra" at Palermo's Teatro Massimo di Palermo, the same theater seen in "The Godfather 3."
 Additionally, he sang in a Zarzuela concert conducted by Placido Domingo in the same historic Sicilian venue.

-Other recent appearances include Manrico in "Il Trovatore" in San Francisco Opera, Hoffmann in "The Tales of Hoffmann" in Las Palmas de Gran Canaria, Oronte in Verdi’s "I Lombardi" in Montecarlo, Jacopo Foscari in Verdi’s "I due Foscari" in Paris, and the title role in Verdi’s "Don Carlo" with the Maryland Lyric Opera at the prestigious Strathmore Hall.
-He reprised one of his signature roles, the eponymous role in Massenet’s "Werther" at Stuttgart’s State Opera.
-Arturo portrayed Edgardo di Ravenswood in Simon Stone’s production of "Lucia di Lammermoor" in Los Angeles, Riccardo in Verdi’s "Un Ballo in Maschera" in Maryland, Cavaradossi in "Tosca" with Florida Grand Opera in Miami and Fort Lauderdale (offering a historic "Bis" for "E lucevan le stelle" during their 4th performance).
+Other recent appearances include Manrico in "Il Trovatore" in San Francisco Opera, Hoffmann in "The Tales of Hoffmann" in Las Palmas de Gran Canaria, Oronte in Verdi's "I Lombardi" in Montecarlo, Jacopo Foscari in Verdi's "I due Foscari" in Paris, and the title role in Verdi's "Don Carlo" with the Maryland Lyric Opera at the prestigious Strathmore Hall.
+He reprised one of his signature roles, the eponymous role in Massenet's "Werther" at Stuttgart's State Opera.
+Arturo portrayed Edgardo di Ravenswood in Simon Stone's production of "Lucia di Lammermoor" in Los Angeles, Riccardo in Verdi's "Un Ballo in Maschera" in Maryland, Cavaradossi in "Tosca" with Florida Grand Opera in Miami and Fort Lauderdale (offering a historic "Bis" for "E lucevan le stelle" during their 4th performance).

 On November 17, 2024, Arturo stepped into the role of Manrico in the Metropolitan Opera's production of Il trovatore midway through the performance, as tenor Michael Fabiano had fallen ill.

 Upcoming performances include "Un Ballo in Maschera" in Barcelona, "La Bohéme" in Las Palmas and in Bordeaux, "Carmen" in Liege, among many more.